runtologist/BuildingAnEffectRuntime/slides.md

 type Interpreter =
   PartialFunction[      // may interpret just part of the ADT
     (
-        IO[Any, Any],   // the next IO to interpret Any,            // the current input parameter
+      IO[Any, Any],   // the next IO to interpret
+      Any,            // the current input parameter
       Stack,          // the remainder of the stack Fiber[Any, Any] // the current fiber
     ),
-    Either[
-      Option[Exit[Any, Any]], // suspend or exit
-      (Any, Stack)            // continue with new state ]
+    Interpretation
   ]

+sealed trait Interpretation
+case object Suspend extends Interpretation case class Return(exit: Exit[Any, Any]) extends Interpretation case class Step(v: Any, stack: Stack) extends Interpretation
 ```

 ---